dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 		- A full-sized sample is helpful for benchmarking your workflow and providing end-users with realistic compute and cost requirements.

-- When writing your descriptor files, do not use remote imports (referencing software outside of the referenced container) or include scripts as input files.
-These practices decrease reusability and increases security risks.
+- When writing your descriptor files, do not import remote descriptors using HTTP(s), nor use scripts outside of the container as input files.
+These practices decrease reusability and increase security risks.
 - Provide a permissive license such as the `MIT License <https://choosealicense.com/licenses/mit/>`_, or `choose a license <https://choosealicense.com/>`_ that best fits your needs.
 It can be a text file in the git repository where the workflow is published (see `this example <https://github.com/nf-core/rnaseq/blob/master/LICENSE>`_).

 - Provide a thorough README in the git repository.
 Here is an example of thorough documentation.